nova0821/iotjs-wiki/Inside-IoT.js.md

 The layer related to IoT.js project is green colored box on above figure.

 As you can see, it runs upon JerryScript  and libuv.
 There is a layer that binds JerryScript and libuv to IoT.js.
-We will discuss about that layer on [Javascript Binding](https://github.com/Samsung/iotjs/wiki/Inside-IoT.js#javascript-binding) and [libuv Binding](https://github.com/Samsung/iotjs/wiki/Inside-IoT.js#javascript-binding) section on this document respectively.
+We will discuss about that layer on [Javascript Binding](#javascript-binding) and [libuv Binding](#javascript-binding) section on this document respectively.

-## Native Modules
+## IoT.js Core

 ## Javascript Binding